dmitry-kurmanov/survey-standalone/README.md

 # 🔌 survey-standalone
 [SurveyJS](https://github.com/surveyjs/survey-library) library standalone implementation.
 It can be used with any framework or without any one.

+## advantages
+* framework agnostic

+## limitations
+This is my "side" hobby project and it doesn't contain all SurveyJS questions and features.
+If you want to add some functionality form the SurveyJS feel free to create an issue here.

 ## examples
 * script tag (no framework): https://plnkr.co/edit/mU5ct7cCCGrG4eNp
 * es vanilla (no framework): https://codesandbox.io/s/survey-standalone-vanilla-example-g0k31